Trekking Tour: Trek the Wild Beauty of Romania’s Făgăraș Mountains

 Tamas (1420 m) – Comisu hut (1600 m): 14 km, approx. 800 m ascent, 700 m descent, forest paths with occasional viewpoints over the mountains.

 In the evening, you can gather around the fireplace in the heart of Valea Vladului chalet.
 You can unplug and engage with your companions in the soothing glow of the fire, perhaps while enjoying one of the many board games we have waiting for guests to pick up – a perfect way to share moments of laughter and connection.
-You can also wander to one of two local hides, where you can enjoy wildlife watching opportunities from a secluded space.

 Driving Distance